CS100 Lecture 27

 Using a string_view parameter can accept strings of any form, and avoid copy.

-• The use of string_view as a parameter is often safe, because the lifetime of the argument should be longer than the execution of the function.
+string_viewas a parameter is often safe, because the lifetime of the argument should be longer than the execution of the function. - In other cases, be extremely careful to avoid dangling

 pair and tuple